mieow/vampire-character/readme.txt

 * In-character Private Messaging system
 * Send a newsletter with Experience point totals
 * Can send notification emails via Mail or SMTP
+* Export and import the database to create and restore backups

 == Installation ==